docktor/docktor/README.md

 * ~~Monitoring Containers --> With cAdvisor's API~~ Done
 * ~~Monitoring Daemons~~ Done
 * ~~Action on image (from daemon UI, without group)~~ Done
+* Deploy :
+    * Add parameters
-* Deploy : display image inspect (volume / port) if present
+    * Display image inspect (volume / port) if present
+* Daemon :
-* Daemon : pull an image (without group UI) on setected daemons
+    * pull an image (without group UI) on setected daemons
     * Display a map of Daemons (GPS infos)
+    * Update a image in a group : check deploy service before
+* Service :
-* Delete a service : check if there is no container (started or not) before delete it
+    * Check if there is no container (started or not) before delete it
-* Update a image in a group : same
 * REST Api
+* Admin :
-* Admin users :  admin / user of group
+    * admin / user of group
+    * Check all access on UI
-* Improve UI (
+* Improve UI
     * Pipeline Add / Deploy service : pull, create, start
     * Display all Json Returns (error or not)
     * New Bootstrap theme